$L^\infty$ cohomology is intersection cohomology: Computation of the cohomology groups

 is a fine torsionless resolution of the constant sheaf.
-By classical arguments of sheaf theory (see for instance \cite{w}), the latter exact sequence of sheaves implies that the cohomology of $\Omega_\infty ^\bullet(X)$ coincides with the singular cohomology of $X$.
-But then, by Proposition \ref{pro ih et x normal}, we get: \end{proof}
+By classical arguments of sheaf theory (see for instance \cite{w}), the latter exact sequence of sheaves implies via (\ref{eq_sect_globales}) that $H_\infty ^j(X_{reg})$ is isomorphic to the singular cohomology of $\tilde{X}$.
+But then, by Propositions \ref{pro ih et x normal} and \ref{pro ih et normalization}, we get: \end{proof}